portellam/parse-iommu-devices/README.md

   -p, --pci, --pcie         Match IOMMU groups with at least one
                             (1) or more PCI/PCIe bus devices.

-  --vga-index=INDEX         Match all IOMMU groups without VGA,
+  --vga-index=INDEX         Match all IOMMU groups without graphics,
-                            and any with VGA which match the index value(s) (not an IOMMU group
+                            and any with graphics which match the index value(s) (not an IOMMU group
                             ID);
                             INDEX is a comma delimited list of